SkafteNicki/ku_devops/experiment_tracking/README.md

     given model.
 You can do this in scikit-learn, however, the core advantage of using wandb is that the hyperparameter optimization gets abstracted away, meaning that if you want to do hyperparameter sweeping for a framework other than scikit-learn it would still be the same code.
 We provide a sample script `wandb_sweep.py` that does hyperparameter optimization for you.
 Try to go over it and try to make sense of what is going on.
-Afterward execute it
+Afterward, execute it

     ```bash
     python wandb_sweep.py